JeffersonLab/remoll/halld/README.md

 This will create the executable bggen in the directory build.

+## Compiling on the JLab ifarm (by Wouter Deconinck, wdconinc@jlab.org)

+Setup the cernlib environment for the 32-bit libraries (possibly add this to your .login file):

+    export CERN=/site/cernlib/i386_rhel6
+    export CERN_LEVEL=2005

+or for you tcsh users:

+    setenv CERN /site/cernlib/i386_rhel6
+    setenv CERN_LEVEL 2005

+The command `cernlib` will allow you to check whether these settings have taken effect correctly.

+Proceed as per my insturctions above.
+The cmake command will call the cernlib command and all will be good.

 ## Running the code
 Once the code is running there modify beam current and target length for the proton target by